ihucos/reflection/README.md

 Reflection is an (unfinished) experimental project combining prompt engineering, story telling and art.
 It attempts to make uncomputable questions computable.

-You can ask it weakly defined questions like "How can I be a better person" or "What is the meaning of life".
+It answers to weakly defined questions like

+> How can I be a better person?

+or

+> What is the meaning of life?

 ## How it works